East Midlands Oil Province

 The East Midlands Oil Province, also known as the East Midlands Petroleum Province, covers the petroliferous geological area across the north-eastern part of the East Midlands of England that has a few small oil fields.

-The largest field in the province is the Welton oil field, the second largest onshore oil field in the UK.
+The largest field in the province is the Welton oil field, near Lincoln.
+It is the second largest onshore oil field in the UK.

 Geography

-It comprises Lincolnshire, North Lincolnshire, Nottinghamshire and northern Leicestershire.
+It comprises Derbyshire, Lincolnshire, North Lincolnshire, Nottinghamshire and northern Leicestershire.

 History

 UK oil production

 The UK's first oil field was discovered in the East Midlands, at Hardstoft in east Derbyshire in 1919.
 Prior to this, from 1851, oil shale in the Midland Valley in Scotland was used, until 1962.
 With North Sea oil, Britain became self-sufficient with oil and became a net exporter of oil in 1981, with exports peaking in 1985 and production peaking in 1999.
 The UK became a net exporter of gas in 1997 and a net importer of gas in 2004, and also a net importer of oil in 2004.
 UK consumption of petroleum increases each year.
 Per capita consumption of oil annually is about 1.3 tonnes.
 The UK has the capacity to refine 92 million tonnes of crude oil a year.